SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 ### Create the deployment.yaml for the new services Kyma deployment

-Previous exercise has two functions that are:
+The previous exercise has two functions, that are:
-- generateNumber: Responsible to generate a random number
+- generate number: Responsible to generate a random number
-- generate: Responsible to generate five numbers, reutilizing the generateNumber function
+- generate: Responsible to generate five numbers, reutilizing the generated number function

 We will create two new services, one for each of them, in Kyma using the Serverless Lambda functions.

-Let's create our new yaml in the src folder, containing the new service file! - Use your CLI to navigate to the project base and create a file called *deployment.yaml*:
+Let's create our new YAML in the src folder, containing the new service file! - Use your CLI to navigate to the project base and create a file called *deployment.yaml*:

 ```
 touch deployment.yaml